 Cats: Cats make good pets as they don’t require as much attention as dogs.
 If you make sure they’re fed, watered and have a litter tray, cats will usually come and go as they please, in between finding a comfy place to have a nap.
 Generally, cats aren’t as tolerant as dogs of a small child’s play, and some breeds are more child-friendly than others, so do some research first.

 Fish: An aquarium or fish tank is often seen as an ideal first pet in the home.
 It is generally low maintenance and looks nice, and it teaches even very small children about responsibilities.
-Watching fish swimming is said to have a calming effect, so that’s another plus point with children around.
+Watching fish swimming is said to have a calming effect.

 Guinea pigs: These are also low maintenance pets, and are good-natured and ideal around children.
 But gently does it with guinea pigs.
 Small children need to take particular care as these furry creatures are small and fragile.